wp-plugins/catablog/readme.txt

 * The Options Page is well organized and supports many configurations.
 * Easy management of your catalog with superiorly designed admin controls.

 Please remember that CataBlog is written, maintained, supported and documented by Zachary Segal.
-Please feel free to stop by and visit http://catablog.illproductions.com and http://www.illproductions.com for more information about CataBlog and Zachary anytime.
+CataBlog is free software, and as such comes with absolutely no warranty or guarantee of service.
+Please feel free to visit http://catablog.illproductions.com and http://www.illproductions.com for more information about CataBlog and Zachary anytime.

 == Installation ==